morarupasukaru/temamemo/README.md

 ## goals
 * sandbox project to use Angular, SpringBoot & HyperSQL

+## difficulty / estimation
+* should be manageable (depending of the scope)

+## interests
+* for work: major, typical single page application
+* for me: major

 ## features
 * end-user learn topics with [flashcards](https://en.wikipedia.org/wiki/Flashcard)
 * end-user can read a dedicated topic page (if available; e.g a markdown page)